gcalderone/Gnuplot.jl/docs/src/options.md

 using Requires
 @require Gnuplot="dc211083-a33a-5b79-959f-2ff34033469d" begin
         @info "Custom Gnuplot initialization"
-        # Uncomment the following if you don't have the gnuplot
+        # Uncomment the following if you don't have gnuplot
-        # executable installed on your platform:
+        # installed on your platform:
         #Gnuplot.options.dry = true;

         # Set the proper path if the gnuplot executable is not